Synthetic Counterfactual Labels for Efficient Conformal Counterfactual Inference: Problem Definition

 We assume that the pair of potential outcomes, treatment, and covariate for each unit $i$ are drawn independently and identically from a joint distribution $P_{Y(0), Y(1), T, X}$, i.e.,

-Throughout, we adopt the standard assumption of \textit{strong ignorability} \cite{rosenbaum1983central, rubin1978bayesian, imbens2015causal}.
+Throughout, we adopt the standard assumption of \textit{strong ignorability} \citep{rosenbaum1983central, rubin1978bayesian, imbens2015causal}.
 This asserts that, under the given joint distribution in (\ref{eq:joint}), the assigned treatment is conditionally independent of the potential outcomes given the covariates, i.e.,

 This assumption ensures that all relevant confounding factors are captured by the observed covariates, so that, after accounting for these covariates, the treatment assignment is independent of potential outcomes and can be treated as randomized.
-A graphical representation of this conventional assumption via a Bayesian network is shown in Fig.~\ref{fig:scm_observational} \cite{koller2009probabilistic}.
+A graphical representation via a Bayesian network is provided in Appendix~\ref{appendix:scm_figure}.